maths/stack-web/website_files/CaseStudies/2025/STACK_Conference_2025.md

 authors: Maciej Matuszewski
 shortdescription: A report from the 2025 International Meeting of the STACK Conference.
+cardimage: conf_participants.jpg
+cardimagealt: Participants of the 2025 International Meeting of the STACK Conference, Durham
 ---

 # The 2025 International Meeting of the STACK Community at Durham, UK